kubemq-io/docs/docs/rest.md

 | Error     | string | if Executed=false, Error message                             |

-A timeout error on an unsuccessful Command Response from a `POST` request:
+A timeout error on unsuccessful Command Response from `POST` request:

 ```
 {